kumanna/armadillo-debian/README.txt

 To preserve our sanity, we (Armadillo developers) don't use Windows on a regular basis, and as such can't help you with the adaptations.

-The compiled versions of LAPACK and BLAS were downloaded from: http://www.fi.muni.cz/~xsvobod2/misc/lapack/
+The pre-compiled versions of LAPACK and BLAS were downloaded from: http://www.fi.muni.cz/~xsvobod2/misc/lapack/

-You can find other versions of LAPACK and BLAS at these sites: http://www.stanford.edu/~vkl/code/libs.html http://icl.cs.utk.edu/lapack-for-windows/lapack/ http://software.intel.com/en-us/intel-mkl/ http://www.amd.com/acml
+If the provided libraries don't work for you, try these versions: http://www.stanford.edu/~vkl/code/libs.html http://icl.cs.utk.edu/lapack-for-windows/lapack/ http://software.intel.com/en-us/intel-mkl/ http://www.amd.com/acml

+(the MKL and ACML libraries are generally the fastest)

 If you want to compile BLAS and LAPACK yourself, you can find the original sources at: